nv23014-mohammed-taha/reception-/README.md

 ## Stuff I know is not perfect

-**Password hashing** — I'm using SHA-256 with no salt for the admin password.
+**Password hashing** I'm using SHA-256 with no salt for the admin password.
 It's not great, in a real system I'd use bcrypt.
-But it's a student project so I left it.
+But it's a student project so I left it and I foucsed on other issues to fix and didnt get time for this one.

-**The regex parsing** — if Mistral decides to format `[BOOKING: ...]` slightly differently one day, the whole thing breaks.
+**The regex parsing**  if Mistral decides to format `[BOOKING: ...]` slightly differently one day, the whole thing breaks.
 The proper fix would be to use Mistral's function calling feature so you get structured output guaranteed.
 I know how to fix it, just didn't implement it here.

 **Patient identity** — patients are identified by name only (stored lowercase).
 If two people have the same name that could cause issues.
 Would need a proper user ID system for production.